-2022 Annual Cash Performance Award Design.
+2023 Annual Cash Performance Award Design.
 The Compensation Committee establishes target annual cash performance award amounts for the NEOs set as a percentage of their base salaries.
-The following table summarizes the target and maximum annual cash performance award amounts, performance measures and corresponding weightings for each of our NEOs for 2022.
+The following table summarizes the target and maximum annual cash performance award amounts for each of the performance measures, which were equally weighted for each of our NEOs for 2023.